retaxJS/retax/README.md

 }
 ```

-Retax also use **es6-generators**, be sure to have a polyfill for that. [babel-polyfill](https://babeljs.io/docs/usage/polyfill/) do the trick!
+Retax also uses **es6-generators**, be sure to have a polyfill for that. [babel-polyfill](https://babeljs.io/docs/usage/polyfill/) does the trick!

 We want to render this simple **react/redux** app: